A Language-Agnostic Hierarchical LoRA-MoE Architecture for CTC-based Multilingual ASR: LoRA-Adapted mHubert-CTC mASR with Two-Stage Inference

 To establish a lightweight baseline for language-agnostic multilingual ASR, we first build a CTC-based system upon the mHuBERT-147 multilingual pretrained model \cite{mHuBERT}.
 With this backbone, language-specific LoRA modules are introduced for parameter-efficient adaptation, and a state-of-the-art two-stage inference strategy \cite{two-stage,LoRA-Whisper} is adopted to enable language-agnostic decoding.
 The resulting system is referred to as \emph{mHuBERT-CTC-LIDLoRA}.
 The overall architecture is illustrated in Fig.~\ref{fig:lidlora}, and its components are described below.

-\textbf{mHuBERT-CTC backbone}: Raw speech is first encoded by the mHuBERT encoder, producing frame-level acoustic representations.
-The encoder outputs are then aggregated through weighted summation to obtain features with the desired dimensionality, which are then fed into a CTC layer for sequence prediction.
-To enable implicit language identification within a unified CTC framework, a dedicated language token is introduced as the first predict token in the CTC target sequence during training.
+\textbf{mHuBERT-CTC backbone}: To enable implicit language identification within a unified CTC framework, a dedicated language token is introduced as the first predict token in the CTC target sequence during training.
 This design allows the model to jointly learn LID and ASR in an E2E manner without an explicit LID module.
-The training procedure follows a standard fine-tuning strategy for SSL-pretrained models: first optimize only the CTC layer while keeping the mHuBERT encoder frozen, and then fine-tune the entire network end-to-end.
+The training procedure follows a standard fine-tuning strategy for SSL-pretrained models: first optimize the CTC layer while keeping the mHuBERT encoder frozen, and then fine-tune the entire network end-to-end.

 \textbf{LoRA-adapted mHuBERT-CTC}: To improve multilingual adaptability, we adopt a LoRA-based fine-tuning strategy.
 Specifically, as shown in Fig.~\ref{fig:lidlora}, independent LoRA modules are trained for each target language by freezing all pretrained mHuBERT-CTC parameters and updating only the language-specific LoRAs.
-This results in a multilingual ASR system with explicit language-dependent adaptation capability, while incurring only a small number of additional trainable parameters.
+This results in a multilingual ASR system with explicit language-dependent adaptation capability, while incurring a small number of additional trainable parameters.

 \textbf{Two-stage language agnostic inference}: Language agnostic decoding is achieved through a two-stage inference procedure.
 In the first stage, the base mHuBERT-CTC model without LoRA adaptation is used to predict an LID token via CTC decoding, and the language with the highest posterior probability is selected.
 In the second stage, the corresponding language-specific LoRA module is activated to perform ASR decoding.
 Although this two-stage approach enables language-agnostic decoding without prior LID information, it introduces additional inference latency and is susceptible to error propagation from language prediction to ASR.
 These limitations motivate a more efficient single-pass and end-to-end solution.